anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 ### **Competiton Page**

 * This page features a form for users to complete to enter a competition.
-* The form is made up with text and number input fields, with each being required and three radio buttons, with one needing to be choosen.
+* The form consists of text, email and number input fields and three radio buttons.
+* The input fields require the correct format to be entered, and the radio buttons require one to be selected before submission.
 * The form keeps the colour theme going with yellow and purple featuring heavily and the background for the form has an image of Byrant's two jersey numbers.

 ### **Footer**